ISPMBern/project-template/products/slides/README.md

 # products/slides/
 This folder contains the files that you use to generate project slides.
-Using Quarto (QMD), the slides are often generated in HTML.
+Using Quarto (QMD), the slides are typically generated in HTML.

 An example for the content of this folder looks like this:
 - slides.html